Jadranska straža (magazine): Contents

 The journal published maritime-related material, including literary texts and scientific papers.
 It also covered current events, as well as topics related to fishing and tourism.
 In the first three years of the publication, a significant portion of the journal consisted of reports on establishment of Jadranska straža branches, listing names of organisation's members and donors.
 The journal had illustrated sections covering diverse maritime-related topics, including a section dedicated to news on the Royal Yugoslav Navy as well as foreign navies.
 Jadranska straža advocated investments in the Royal Yugoslav Navy, ascribing the navy the key importance for prosperity of the country, equally important to economic development of the littoral.
 The journal saw the navy as the means of protection against the Italian irredentist territorial claims against the eastern coast of the Adriatic Sea.

 Jadranska straža also published book reviews and, following its fourth issue, a section on aeronautical topics.
 From 1926 to 1928, the journal had a section on maritime traditions, life in coastal areas and the historical development of ships.
 In the same period, reports on coastal towns and regions started to be published, as well as popular science texts on marine biology, meteorology, and navigation instruments.
 The journal launched a tourism section following a tourism conference held in Split in January 1927.
 The section was subtitled Glasnik Saveza za unapređenje turizma Sušak-Split-Dubrovnik (lit.
 'Courier of the Alliance for Promotion of Tourism Sušak-Split-Dubrovnik').
 The journal published sport news, particularly related to the Gusar Rowing Club, and became the official journal of the rowing sport in Yugoslavia.

 In 1928, the journal started to give more space to the publishing of maritime-themed literary works and art.
 The journal still paid considerable attention to the Royal Yugoslav Navy and the merchant navy, and published articles on the history of coastal towns, especially Split, Dubrovnik, Pelješac Peninsula and the Bay of Kotor.
 In 1929, additional attention was given to tourism, and an entire issue was dedicated to relations with Czechoslovakia.
 It covered the issues of trade and tourism, and published several literary works from Czechoslovak authors.
 Jadranska straža occasionally had a section analysing events in Italy that the editors considered potentially threatening as examples of Italian irredentism.
 Following the 1930 shipwreck of steamship Daksa, the journal started a section on shipwrecks and maritime accidents.
-In early 1930s, the journal expanded the scope of articles on coastal towns to foreign ports written by merchant navy captains.
+In the early 1930s, the journal expanded the scope of articles on coastal towns to foreign ports written by merchant navy captains.
 In the same period, the literary section was expanded, often publishing works of Viktor Car Emin, while historian Grga Novak contributed works on Croatian rulers of the coastal areas.
 In the final years of its publication, as World War II started, the journal included reports on sinking of passenger steamships by the Kriegsmarine, on E-boats, and on the Royal Navy.